Semien scores, has RBI as A’s shut down Royals 2-1

 An inning later, Semien laced an RBI single to right field, scoring Josh Phegley who doubled two pitches earlier.

 Whit Merrifield and Gordon both had two-hit nights for the Royals.
+In the first two games against Oakland, the Royals have piled up 20 hits, but it’s led to just five runs.

 BROWN SHOWS OFF DEFENSIVE SKILLS